 Some 40 members enjoy the Club’s activities and new members are always welcome.

 A report is usually submitted after each meeting and is posted in full on this website for the information of absentees.
-A much abbreviated version appears in The Painswick Beacon to advertise the Club and attract new members.
+A much abbreviated version of the appears in The Painswick Beacon to advertise the Club and attract new members.

 Visits are arranged annually to a place of interest.
 In recent years visits have included the Bletchley Park, RAF Cosford, the Palace of Westminster and Big Ben, SS Great Britain, Gatcombe Court, and Jaguar cars.
 We have also cruised on the Waverley paddle steamer and enjoyed a canal boat trip on the river Avon.
 A list of past visits will be aadded to the website in due course.

 There is no joining fee.